passcod/in-the-pale-darkness-of-dawn/naema/04-negotiations.md

 She looked around uncertainly, then shrugged, turned around, and started taking off her dress right there and then.
-She reached to undo a button, and jumped slightly when Naema placed a hand on her back and started silently undoing the back closure.
+She reached to undo a button, and jumped slightly when Naema placed a hand on her back and started silently unbuttoning the back closure.
 She felt a tingle go up her neck, and closed her eyes for a moment.
 The pressure disappeared and she straightened, removing the sleeves.
 Without turning around she folded the garment quickly and passed it over.
 She smiled, remembered that would not be seen, and thanked Naema for the help and the offer.

 With a simple “You’re welcome,” the older girl turned around and left, towards a fresher, and to give Hedala privacy.
 In the quiet that ensued, she sighed